WTA Indian Open

-The WTA Indian Open is a tournament for professional female tennis players, held regularly since 2003 in various Indian cities.
-It was a WTA Tour event played on outdoor hardcourts.
-In 2008, it was classified as a Tier II event with the prize money of $600,000 – this made it the biggest women's tennis tournament in South and Southeast Asia that year.
-Following the restructuring of the WTA in 2009, there were no WTA tournaments in India until 2022 except some WTA Challengers.
+The Chennai Open, also known as the WTA Indian Open, is a tournament for professional female tennis players, held since 2003 in various Indian cities.
+It is a WTA Tour event played on outdoor hardcourts.

-For the first time since 2008, a WTA 250 tournament will be held in India in 2022.
+Following the restructuring of the WTA Tour in 2009, there were no WTA tournaments in India until 2022 (except some WTA Challengers), when the tournament came back as a WTA 250 event, called the Chennai Open.

+After a three-year hiatus the tournament did return when the WTA announced that it would make a comeback the last week of October 2025.

 History

 The event started in 2003 as a Tier IV event.
 It was held in SAAP Tennis Complex in Hyderabad, Telangana until 2005.
 In 2006, the event was upgraded to a Tier III event, and was moved to Bangalore.
-In 2008, it was upgraded further to a Tier II event.
+In 2008, it was upgraded further to a Tier II event with a prize money of $600,000 – this made it the biggest women's tennis tournament in South and Southeast Asia that year.

-The 2008 edition was won by 26-year-old, then eight-time Grand-Slam champion Serena Williams, who defeated Patty Schnyder in the finals, winning her 29th WTA Tour title.
+The 2008 edition was won by 26-year-old, then eight-time Grand-Slam champion Serena Williams, who defeated Patty Schnyder in the final, winning her 29th WTA Tour title.